 We wouldn’t recommend discussing your struggle to make it in the U.S. This process is tough and stressful, and you deserve recognition for your struggles, but a residency application just isn’t the place to get it.
 It doesn’t add anything to your application and wastes valuable space in your ERAS application.

 Program directors already know that you’ve had multiple attempts on your USMLE exams.
-If they won’t consider an applicant with multiple attempts, they certainly won’t read your personal statement.
+If they won’t consider an applicant with multiple attempts, they certainly won’t read your residency statement.
 We’ve said this before, but it bears repeating.
-You have a limited amount of space in your personal statement.
+You have a limited amount of space.
 Why would you use up that space discussing your failures, when you could just as soon be talking about your strengths?

 Best of luck,